flindholm-lab/BIOSSPLITMERGE/README.md

 ---

 ## Requirements
-- Lazarus 4 (or Free Pascal with LCL)
+- For compiling Lazarus 4 (or Free Pascal with LCL)
 - Tested on **Windows**

 ---